Bonfire

-A bonfire is a large and controlled outdoor fire, used either for informal disposal of burnable waste material or as part of a celebration.
+A bonfire is a large and controlled outdoor fire, used for waste disposal or as part of a religious feast, such as Saint John's Eve.

 Etymology

-The earliest recorded uses of the word date back to the late 15th century, with the Catholicon Anglicum spelling it as banefyre and John Mirk's Book of Festivals speaking of a communal fire in celebrations of Saint John's Eve that "was clene bones & no wode & that is callid a bone fyre".
+The earliest attestations date to the late 15th century, with the Catholicon Anglicum spelling it as banefyre and John Mirk's Book of Festivals speaking of a communal fire in celebrations of Saint John's Eve that "was clene bones & no wode & that is callid a bone fyre".
 The word is thus a compound of "bone" and "fire."

-In 1755, Samuel Johnson misattributed the origin of the word as a compound of the French "bon" (“good”) and the English "fire" in A Dictionary of the English Language.
+Samuel Johnson's 1755 Dictionary incorrectly analyzed "bon" as the French bon 'good'.

 Regional traditions

-In many regions of continental Europe, bonfires are made traditionally on 24 June, the solemnity of John the Baptist, as well as on Saturday night before Easter.
+In many regions of continental Europe, bonfires are made traditionally on 23 June, the solemnity of John the Baptist, as well as on Saturday night before Easter.
 Bonfires are also a feature of Walpurgis Night in central and northern Europe, and the celebrations on the eve of St. John's Day in Spain.
 In Sweden bonfires are lit on Walpurgis Night celebrations on the last day of April.
 In Finland and Norway bonfires are tradition on Midsummer Eve and to a lesser degree in Easter.